 Convergence and OTT

-In the transportation and hospitality sectors, new Internet businesses have transformed old industries.
-The Internet has facilitated the creation of platforms focused on the sharing economy through which private parties may provide services similar to traditional businesses such as hotels and taxis.
-The convergence of technological platforms with these sectors have in turn challenged traditional regulatory structures.
+In the transportation and hospitality sectors, new internet businesses have transformed old industries.
+The internet has facilitated the creation of platforms focused on the sharing economy through which private parties may provide services similar to traditional businesses such as hotels and taxis.
+The convergence of technological platforms with these sectors has in turn challenged traditional regulatory structures.
 Competitors from these traditional markets often challenge governments and courts to apply the same tax, safety, and labour regulations that they are bound to these new online platforms.